carabina/YTAlertView/README.md

 # YTAlertView
 A custom AlertView, support appearance ui and custom view, replacing target with block processing.

+## About Error
+When there is a `'sharedApplication' is unavailable: not available on iOS (App Extension)` error prompt, please set the `Require Only App-Extension-Safe API` in buildSettings to `NO` on.

 Appearance UI
 ----
 ```